open-contracting-extensions/ocds_subcontracting_extension/README.md

 # Subcontracting

-Adds an object for information about the parts of the contract that the contractor will subcontract to third parties.
+Adds an object for information about the parts of the contract that the supplier will subcontract to third parties.

 ## Guidance